Noel Gallagher's High Flying Birds: Chasing Yesterday (2013–2016)

 On 15 August 2013, Noel Gallagher appeared on the TalkSPORT show "The Sports Bar", presented by Andy Goldstein and Jason Cundy, to discuss Manchester City and other sports topics.
 When confronted with questions from fans on Twitter and through Email, Andy Goldstein read through speculations of rumours of an Oasis reunion for Gallagher while on the show.
 Once again, Gallagher swatted away any possible Oasis reunion for 2014, and then was asked if he was working on any new 'High Flying Birds' material.
 Gallagher confirmed on the talk show:

-"I've got tons of songs leftover from the last one.
-What am I doing at the moment?
-I'm writing, putting stuff together.
-I'll definitely make another one, [a new album], that's for sure!
-I don't want to go back out on the road though, that's the thing."
-Guarding any more of detail of a new second solo album, Gallagher was then asked for a release date of new material, and with hesitation, he said: "It'll probably come out when it's finished, I don't know."

 Gallagher said on 20 October 2013 that his most recent songs that were written solely for the new album were his 'best songs ever' written.
 "I finished it and I played it (the new songs), I think 'That's pretty good!
-In fact, it might be the best song I’ve ever written!' — Until I heard 'Rock and Roll Star' on the radio, and go, 'Yeah… it's not that good!'."

-On 17 February 2014, Rosie Danvers and The Wired Strings collaborated with Noel Gallagher for his second solo album, recording strings for one track.
+In fact, it might be the best song I've ever written!' — Until I heard 'Rock and Roll Star' on the radio, and go, 'Yeah… it's not that good!'."
+On 17 February 2014, Rosie Danvers and the Wired Strings collaborated with Noel Gallagher for his second solo album, recording strings for one track.
 The session occurred at Abbey Road Studios in London, according to the Wired Strings website.
 On 29 May 2014, Gallagher posted a photo on his official Facebook page confirming he has started work on his second album and follow-up.
 The photo shows him tuning one of his many electric guitars.
 On 17 June 2014, his wife, Sara MacDonald, indicated on Instagram that Gallagher was in the middle of recording his new album.
 She posted a message to fans confirming that Gallagher would not be making his usual trip to the World Cup, "Brace yourselves people.......he's not going.
 At all.
 He is too busy".

-On 13 October 2014, it was announced that a new album titled Chasing Yesterday would be released on 2 March 2015.
-The first single from the album, "In the Heat of the Moment", was released on 17 November 2014 followed by "Ballad of the Mighty I" and "Riverman".
-A UK, European and North American tour followed as well as many festival appearances.